DirtyHarryLYL/HAKE-Action-Torch/README.md

 If you get any problems or if you find any bugs, don't hesitate to comment on GitHub or make a pull request!

-HAKE-Action is freely available for free non-commercial use, and may be redistributed under these conditions.
+HAKE-Action-Torch is freely available for free non-commercial use, and may be redistributed under these conditions.
 For commercial queries, please drop an e-mail.
 We will send the detail agreement to you.